 Super simple how to paint a snowman painting for beginners.
 An easy acrylic lesson!

-The first video shown on this page is the quick overview of this lesson.
-I full length real time video is available at the end of this post.
+The first video shown on this page is a quick overview of this lesson.
+The full-length real-time video is available at the end of this post.

 Lets start with our supplies.